eternalxlks/eternalxlks/README.md

 - 😄 Pronouns: he/him/god/GOAT (haha)
 - ⚡ Fun fact: I'm a Dragon Ball guy.
 - #### Contributing:
-- you can contribute and I honestly don't care if you fork my repositories, just don't say that you made them!
+- you can contribute and I honestly don't care if you fork my repositories.
+If you can can you please help? 🙏